gardener/dashboard/docs/operations/customization.md

 ## Branding

-It is also possible change the branding of the Gardener Dashboard the [helm chart](https://github.com/gardener/dashboard/blob/master/charts/gardener-dashboard) in the `frontendConfig.branding`.
+It is also possible to change the branding of the Gardener Dashboard when using the [helm chart](https://github.com/gardener/dashboard/blob/master/charts/gardener-dashboard) in the `frontendConfig.branding` map.
 The following configuration properties are supported:

 | name | description | default |
 | ---- | ----------- | ------- |